- Course: LLB Law

 Originally, I was in the process of applying to study Physiotherapy and Sports Science.
-After a few conversations with my head of sixth at the time, I had been convinced to go after something beyond my comfort zone.
+After a few conversations with my head of sixth form at the time, I had been convinced to go after something beyond my comfort zone.
 I was introduced to a barrister, a friend of my head of sixth, and after a few hours of conversating, I had decided to study Law.
-I had no real motivation and wasn’t quite sure what I was getting myself into.
-A decision people tend to spend weeks, if not months making took me the best part of 2 hours.

-What do you think of your course, have there been any particular highlights for you?
+What do you think of your course so far?

-How would you describe the help and guidance provided by the staff within the School?
+How would you describe the help and guidance provided by the staff?